Zoryn4163/ZOmicronInfo/README.md

 ![alt text](https://i.gyazo.com/7d1520ae6bebb89a60270ff016a26e8a.png "Version 1.3 GUI")

+**ABOUT**

-A simple program made in the .NET Framwork with C# to pull information about any Pokemon in the fan-made games Pokemon Zeta and Pokemon Omicron.
+- A simple program made in the .NET Framwork with C# to pull information about any Pokemon in the fan-made games Pokemon Zeta and Pokemon Omicron.

-Due to how the program handles the data, it can easily be adapted to any game made using Pokemon Essentials.
+- Due to how the program handles the data, it can easily be adapted to any game made using Pokemon Essentials.

-Currently, the program features a simple GUI that, when opened directly without any parameters, will initialize a JSON blob containing all Pokemon data in the game currently.
+- Currently, the program features a simple GUI that, when opened directly without any parameters, will initialize a JSON blob containing all Pokemon data in the game currently.

-The GUI will then require the user to choose a Pokemon from the 'Tabs' drop-down on the top of the window, and will display all information regarding the selected Pokemon.
+  - The GUI will then require the user to choose a Pokemon from the 'Tabs' drop-down on the top of the window, and will display all information regarding the selected Pokemon.

-The display of the selected Pokemon is multi-tab-based, so (almost) any number of Pokemon's data can be switched to with ease.
+- The display of the selected Pokemon is multi-tab-based, so (almost) any number of Pokemon's data can be switched to with ease.

 **INSTALLATION**